Everything You Need to Know About MSG Sphere in Las Vegas

 It’s called MSG Sphere, at least for the moment.
 (Expect a naming rights deal at some point.)

-This $1.8 billion performance venue is unlike anything you’ve ever seen, and it’s scheduled to
+This $1.8 billion performance venue is unlike anything you’ve ever seen, and it’s scheduled to open in 2023.

 The road to making the MSG Sphere a reality hasn’t been bump-free, but builder Madison Square Garden Entertainment believes the new venue will mark a techtonic shift in live entertainment, and if that’s going to happen anywhere, it has to happen in Las Vegas.